 Reimagining Atea: A redesign Across All Corporate Websites

 Full implementation has not yet launched publicly and is currently under NDA.
-Visuals and final screenshots will be added once the new websites go live in early 2026.
+Visuals and final screenshots will be added once the new websites goes live in early 2026.

-With clarity and alignment in place, I moved into the design phase—starting each task with desk research and adapting my approach based on the user story.
+The designs started with desk research, adapting the approach based on the user story.
 I supplemented this with insights from a prior cross-platform design audit, competitor benchmarking, and analytics tools like Tealeaf (heatmaps, click rates, scroll depth) and Google Analytics for key pages like search.

 Working within a limited design system, I expanded and refined components while staying in close contact with stakeholders and developers to align on vision and feasibility.
-I delivered responsive, accessible, and pixel-perfect designs across desktop, tablet, and mobile—optimized for use across multiple markets.
-Delivering local components, pages and prototypes with pixel perfect precision and detailed specification documentation for developer handover.
+Delivering responsive, accessible, and pixel-perfect designs across desktop, tablet, and mobile.
+Optimized for use across multiple markets.
+Delivering local components, pages and prototypes with detailed specification documentation for developer handover.

 To ensure quality, I ran design QA validation in test environments and created handover checklists for both designers and developers to support smooth implementation.